Other Invertebrates

 Inner organs

-In fertilised queens the ovaries are activated and when the queen lays an egg it passes along the oviduct to the vagina.
+In fertilised queens the ovaries are activated, and when the queen lays an egg it passes along the oviduct to the vagina.
 In the vagina there is a container called the spermatheca.
-This is where the queen stored sperm from her mating.
+This is where the queen stored sperm from her mating the previous year.
 Before she lays the egg she will decide whether to use sperm from the spermatheca to fertilise it or not.
 Non-fertilised eggs grow into male bumblebees, and only fertilised eggs grow into females and queens.

 Hormones

-As in all animals hormones play a big role in the growth and development of the bumblebee.
+As in all animals hormones play a big role in the growth, development and behaviour of the bumblebee.
 The hormones that stimulate the development of the ovaries are suppressed in the other female worker bees while the queen remains dominant.

 Salivary glands